Wa1idMahmoud/macsetup/README.md

 ## Description

-On many occassions, I had to change laptops, which meant I had to install **everything** again from scratch.
+On many occasions, I had to change laptops, which meant I had to install **everything** again from scratch.

 _So_ I wrote this basic script to automate the process